garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/launch.md

  <ImageCaption
   url='/images/t1k/slides_137.png'
-  alt=""
-  imagewidth="w-100"
+  alt="An email from Datrianna Meeks to our teaching team to let us know that she received an email from Beyoncé's VP of Worldwide Marketing as a result of her project." imagewidth="w-100"
   >

-  *An email from [Datrianna Meeks](https://www.linkedin.com/in/datriannameeks/) to our teaching team to let us know that she received an email from Beyoncé's VP of Worldwide Marketing as a result of her project.*
+  *[Datrianna Meeks](https://www.linkedin.com/in/datriannameeks/) got an email from [Beyoncé](https://giphy.com/gifs/real-housewives-new-york-read-PWT8AptmKh7TW).*

   </ImageCaption>

   <ImageCaption
    url='/images/t1k/slides_140.png'
-   alt=""
-   imagewidth="w-100"
+   alt="Jason Branch's Twitter thread about how his project crossed the finish line." imagewidth="w-100"
    >